unicef/publicgoods-toolkit/adoptability.md

 from/to it.

-It is unfortunate that such a key concept is hidden behind the technical acronym ``API''.
+It is unfortunate that such a key concept is hidden behind the technical acronym ``API'' ( Application Programming Interface).
 If you aren't already familiar with what APIs do, please take a moment to read the section "Appendix:
 Introduction to APIs for Non-Technical Readers" and then come back here.
 (TBD: that reference needs to become a real reference)